 Performing one or more of these tests can only give the officer evidence against you.
 By refusing, you limit the evidence a prosecutor can use in court.
 But don’t assume you’ll be convicted if you took a field sobriety test during a traffic stop.
 These tests aren’t reliable, and many factors can work against you despite your sobriety.

-Penalties for a First Offense DUI Charge
+Penalties for a First Offense DUI Charge in Florida

 The big question is whether you face jail time for a first offense DUI?
 Possibly, yes.

 - Driver’s license revocation between 6 and 12 months

 What about if your BAC was above 0.15%?